microsoft/powerbi-jupyter/DOCUMENTATION.md

   (Default = READ)

 - `client_id` _string_ - Optional.
-  Your app has a client Id after you register it on AAD.
+  Your Azure AD app has a client Id after you register it on AAD.
   To be provided if user wants to create a report and `access_token` or `auth` is not provided.
   Power BI User will be authenticated automatically using Device Flow authentication using this client Id.